SharonLutz/UmediationThread/README.md

 #### What to do with this information?
 It is advisable in a standard use case that you tailor your num_jobs variable to be the # of your logical CPU cores - 1, at the maximum, to leave 1 core free to handle the original calling R process and any background OS processes.
 If you use more procesess or threads than this, your system may become slow and relatively unresponsive and may lock up until the processing completes, and it will likely not benefit from the additional threads in terms of speed improvement.
 It may actually run slower due to overconsumption of system resources.

+If you use multi-processing several instances of the R interpreter will be spawned, either via Forking (copying the entire R process and all objects in memory into a sub-process) or simply spawning a new R instance and initializing it by loading the required libraries.
+The Multiprocessing strategies consume more RAM, as they will store approximately the same amount of data per process that the vanilla approaches and Rcpp with Eigen and threading approach will store.
+If you swamp out your system RAM, your operating system will attempt to deal with this using strategies that can slow your system significantly, and may stall your system's ability to respond to user input.
+Since this typically causes the processing to proceed extremely slowly, it generally isn't worth waiting for the processing to finish if this occurs.
+A system restart to regain control within a reasonable amount of time is advisable if the system is not responding to your attempts to regain control.

+Each instance will be executing the mediation function on a subset of the simulated data and linear models, so in addition to the overhead of having several instances of R, and possibly the data in your environment copied due to using forking, you'll also be consuming the memory required for the mediation function across each process.
+So be sure to pay attention to system resource consumption if your parameters call for a lot of data to be generated across all of the jobs as well as per-job.

+For most use cases you will probably be able to make use of multiprocessing, but if your parameters will tip the scales in terms of memory consumption, you might be better off simply using Rcpp with Eigen without activating multiprocessing and make use of the speed boosts gained via threading with a smaller memory footprint.

+The input parameters n, nSim, and the length of the inputs related to the variables (A, M, Y, C, and U) all impact the amount of memory consumed.

+When you run the mediation function, you can track the amount of memory used by R by locating the running R process within the task manager or a terminal command like 'top' on unix machines (Mac and linux).
+The relationship of the number of multi-processing jobs used and peak consumed memory should be linear.
+There will likely be multiple spawned R sessions being controlled by the master session you called the function from.
+(Perhaps requiring a bit of math to calculate how much RAM is being consumed).
+Normally they'll use about the same amount of RAM at the same point in the analysis, so multiplying the peak consumption of one job by the number of jobs is a reasonable starting estimate for how much you should expect the job to consume at maximum.

+If your system is fairly low on available RAM, but you do have enough to run the function in default mode, the use_cpp option without multi-processing is probably the most sensible choice for your needs as it should not consume significantly more resources than the standard R version of the function, and will still benefit from the number of cores on your system.

+If you force-stop an R terminal or R process that has already begun a multi-processing task, it may not be able to close all the child processes before it terminates.
+They will have to be stopped/killed before they will stop consuming CPU cycles and Memory and release the system resources.

 ## Output
 For this analysis, we can see that there is not a significant difference in the proportion of simulations for the mediated effect if the unmeasured confounders are included, but there is a large diffence in the inference for the direct effect if these unmeasured confounders are not included in the analysis.